To Your Hurt’s Desire

 Unaware of it, I’d been moving closer to her along the couch.
 Now she moved closer to me and there we were.

-“What am I going to do, Rob?
+“What am I going to do?
 How can I live with myself?
-I…oh, shit!”
-She collapsed in my arms and I held her, as she wept softly against my shoulder.
+I…I’m sorry!”
+She seemed to melt into my arms.
+I held her, as she wept softly against my shoulder.

 “Hey, come on,” I said, feeling incredibly awkward.
 “Hey, come on.”